jamezmca/learn-to-code/README.md

 ## Learning To Code

 Finally, time for the good stuff!
+If you're enjoying the guide, consider *staring ⭐️* the repo :P

 ### Chapter 1 - HTML CSS & GIT